rjframe/b2-client/README.md

   This is due to the fact that we can validate authorization to write prior to making the API call, but cannot pre-validate the authorization to read.
 This is solveable; it just requires determining the best method to merge them.
-* Small design inconsistencies, some private data should be public, etc.

 ## Contributing